Warrior312/eterna-bot-documentation/README.md

 <br>

 `/disbandteam`: Disbands a team of your choosing.
 You MUST be the captain of a team to disband it.
+League names are case-sensitive, make sure you take care of it properly.

 <br>